Trifle, which is a dish somewhat unfamiliar to most Americans, is a dangerous, dangerous dessert.

 Make chocolate custard: skip the Vanilla, add a generous 1/3 cup cocoa to the sugar and cornstarch, and pour in a little of the milk.
 Stir well until the cocoa is completely mixed in.
 We didn’t increase the sugar and it tasted fine.

-Use squares of unfrosted chocolate cake and fresh or frozen raspberries in place of the angel food and sweetened strawberries, and top with whipped cream and a sprinkling of mini chocolate chips.
+Use slices of unfrosted chocolate cake and fresh or frozen raspberries, and top with whipped cream and a sprinkling of mini chocolate chips.